 Centre for Human Rights Law

-The Centre for Human Rights Law aims to provide a forum for scholarship and collaborative approaches on human rights law in practice.
+The Centre for Human Rights Law aims to provide a space for scholarship and cooperative approaches on human rights law in practice.
 Building on SOAS’ unique focus and experience, it seeks to advance research and the teaching of human rights law and related areas with particular reference to Africa, the Middle East and Asia.